mattia-barbaresi/creativitips/README.md

 ### Entry points:
 - **parser_main.py**: for experiments using PARSER only
-- **tps_main.py**: for experimentsd combining TPs and PARSER mehcanisms
+- **tps_main.py**: for experiments combining TPs and PARSER mechanisms

 ____________________________

 ### Issues:
+- segmentation
-- segmentation: TPS (forward, backward, MI)??
+  - TPS (forward, backward, MI).
+How to select the right one??
-- segmentation: with or without chunking?
+  - With or without chunking?
+- chunking
-- chunking: with or without TPS as cues? what about using MDL instead?
+  - with or without TPS as cues? what about using MDL instead?
-- abstraction/generalization: (algebraic patterns?)
-- creative generation, using **Simonton's formula**: how to make it converge faster?
+- abstraction and generalization:
+  - algebraic patterns for abstraction?

 ### What's next?